TheBrownLab/phylofisher-pages/pages/utilites/bipartition_examiner.md

         </tr>
     </table>
         <figcaption>
-            Example input file provided to bipartition_examiner.py via the -b/--bs_files options providing the location of input sets of bootstrap trees.
+            <b>Table 5:</b> Example input file provided to `bipartition_examiner.py` via the `-b`/`--bs_files` options providing the location of input sets of bootstrap trees.
 The results will be plotted in the order the files were provided.
         </figcaption>
 </figure>